Christians believe that Jesus was raised from the dead after he was executed. Sceptics say this is scientifically impossible.

 - On Friday morning he was convicted by the Roman governor and crucified.

-- By Friday evening he had died and his body placed in a nearby tomb to await full burial rites, which could not be completed on the Sabbath, which began at sunset.
+- By Friday evening he had died and his body placed in a nearby tomb (owned by a Jewish religious leader who was sympathetic to Jesus) to await full burial rites, which could not be completed on the Sabbath, which began at sunset.

 - On Sunday morning, the Sabbath over, a small group of women went to the tomb to complete the burial rites and found Jesus had gone.
 The women, and later some men, were told by angels that Jesus had been raised from death.

 - Over the next few weeks, many of his followers, individually and in groups, reported seeing Jesus alive.